-There’s nothing wrong about decorating your home in a British colonial style.
+There’s nothing wrong with decorating your home in a British colonial style.
 It’s a beautiful aesthetic that’s held up to this day for a reason.
 But if you choose to adopt it as your own, it’s important to acknowledge the historical reality behind how it came about in the first place.

 The British Empire was no benign ruler over the lands in its control.
 It took power by force and violently subjugated most attempts to resist.
 In the 1870s, India lost over five million to famine while under British rule—even as the country exported grains crucial to its own food supply to the rest of the world.
-In Kenya, up to 1.5 million of the Kiyuku ethnic group were detained in concentration camps after staging a political uprising against colonial rule.
+In Kenya, up to 1.5 million of the Kikuyu ethnic group were detained in concentration camps after staging a political uprising against colonial rule.